The 5 Best Canon TLb Camera Lenses

 What Lens Mount Does the Canon TLb Use?

-The Canon TLb uses the Canon FD lens mount.
-Canon used the FD mount for film cameras created starting in 1971 and ending in 1992.
+The TLb uses the Canon FD lens mount.
+Canon used the FD mount for film cameras released from 1971-1992.

-The Canon FL mount was preceded by the FD mount, which was implemented between 1964 - 1971.
-FL mount lenses are compatible with the TLb, but you will be required to use stopped down metering.
+The Canon FL lens mount was replaced by the FD lens mount, which was utilized between 1964-1971.
+FL mount lenses are compatible with the TLb, but you will need to use stopped down metering.

 Standard Lens Cap Size